 - Air pressure

 These data are important for computer models used in medium and long-range weather forecasts.

 What that means

-At a 24-degree inclination, the COSMIC-2 constellation will take frequent measurements of the region where tropical storms form.
+- At a 24-degree inclination, the COSMIC-2 constellation takes frequent measurements of the region where tropical storms form.

-COSMIC-2 observations are expected to improve the accuracy of weather forecast models.
+- COSMIC-2 observations have been shown to improve the accuracy of weather forecast models.

-This new data will help meteorologists better observe, research and forecast hurricanes, typhoons and other storms.
+- This new data helps meteorologists better observe, research and forecast hurricanes, typhoons and other storms.

-The ability to monitor the effects of solar flares and other space weather will increase lead time for detecting events that could put our electric grids at risk.
+- The ability to monitor the effects of solar flares and other space weather increases lead time for detecting events that could put our electric grids at risk.

-Highly accurate tropical temperature reading will help us better understand long-term variations in Earth’s climate.
+- Highly accurate tropical temperature readings help us better understand long-term variations in Earth’s climate.
 COSMIC-2 data can also be used to test and improve climate models.